When Do You Have an Invention?

 Trying something new is like spinning the one armed bandit for craft makers.
 New is always a gamble, with all the allure of hitting the jackpot but the strong possibility you’ll leave with empty pockets.

-A lot of my making time is spent in the search for uncharted territory.
-My designs are born from experimenting with new forms, but they sometimes turn out only to be new to me.
+I treasure time spent in the search for uncharted territory.
+Even though my designs are often born from experimenting with new forms, but they sometimes turn out only to be new to me.
 Some of my earlier repeatable designs fell into that category.
 I’d been experimenting in the hotshop, playing with folding the glass back on itself, creating air pockets that formed concentric rings reminiscent of the rings of Saturn.
 The concept could be applied to many forms and I designed a range of bowls and plates, even an ash tray for The Square Restaurant in Bruton Street, London.

 Making something truly new is rare, so much has been done before wether we know about it or not.
 Saturn is still a design I’m proud of, fun to make and holds lots of possibilities for adaption, some of which may not have been made already.
-It was fun to try one on my lathe this week which I think I will incorporate into my new lighting range.
-My new light is not conventional, so much so that I have patent pending on the design.
-This time I definitely am charting new territory, with IP protection in place!
+It was fun to try one on my lathe this week which I think I will incorporate into my new lighting range :)